 Course Duration: 4 Years | Semesters: 8 |

-The main objectives are to utilize the available natural resources effectively to develop the nation from different perspective so as to satisfy the needs of modern civilization and to compete with the global challenges.
+The main objectives are to utilize the available natural resources effectively to develop the nation from different perspectives so as to satisfy the needs of modern civilization and to compete with global challenges.

-Civil engineering has expanded from huts made-up of mud to Taj Mahal.
+Civil engineering has expanded from huts made-up of mud to the Taj Mahal.
 As civilization matured it simultaneously led to the development of Bigger, Better and Diverse Structures.
-From Cave Dwellings human beings have moved on to construct Houses, Palaces, Canals, Dams, Highways and stadiums.
-This Civilian Structures played a significant role in the development of human race and gave various dimensions to human life.
+From Cave Dwellings, human beings have moved on to construct houses, Palaces, Canals, Dams, Highways, and stadiums.
+This Civilian Structures played a significant role in the development of the human race and gave various dimensions to human life.

 In India things are looking up in the infrastructural sector.
 There is also great employment opportunity for civil engineers in Public & Private Sectors both at National and International Levels.
 Civil Engineers can also be self-employed through Consultancies and Constructional activities.
 Hence there is a wide scope for Civil Engineers.

 The Department has grown tremendously over the years and is now recognized as one of the major engineering departments in the country.